-MaDora Ratliff, Center Support
+MaDora Ratliff, Mission Support Assistant

 MaDora grew up in the “gypsy” lifestyle of a military (U.S. Navy) family – she was born in Norfolk, VA, lived in Connecticut, Georgia, Iceland and Maryland before moving to Texas when her father retired from the Navy.
 Texas is where she has planted her roots.
 She is an active member of the First United Methodist Church of Kennedale, vigorously working with the Kennedale Children and Youth Ministries.
 MaDora is passionate about worshipping through music and song.
 In fact, she is pretty much simply in love with music in general.
 “Music is a very important part of my life,” MaDora says, “I was taught by my parents to give all music a chance.
 I love Celtic music most of all, but enjoy Country, Western Swing, Classic Rock, Christian, Classical, 60’s & 70’s Soul, Big Band, etc.”